Last Updated: February 27, 2023 by Flora Gibbins

 Male Betta fish fight instincts will also kick in as they protect their bubble nests and the eggs within them.
 Males hope to attract females with the nest they have built, and other males in their territory may challenge their chances of successfully breeding.

-Another answer for why do Betta fish fight is intimidation.
+Another answer to ‘why do Betta fish fight’ is intimidation.
 They can be startled by movements, especially from fish with long fins and larger tails.
 Of lesser concern, but still worth noting, is that brighter colors can produce this reaction as well.

 Stress can be another factor when it comes to male Betta fish fighting.
 Changes in water conditions can stress your Siamese Fighting Fish.
 Another stress factor would be changing of aquarium decorations that might alter an established territory.

 In the case of female vs. male, the flaring gills and fins that the male displays may actually be courtship.
 Females can be aggressive with each in a community tank until a social order has been established.
-Once the order in the sororities are understood, the female Betta fish are usually peaceful when compared to their male counterparts.
+Once the order in the sororities is understood, the female Betta fish are usually peaceful, especially the Betta Imbellis when compared to their male counterparts.

 How Do Betta Fish Fight?